DanWahlin/marvel-mcp/README.md

     What characters are in the Hedge Knight II: Sworn Sword (2007) comic?

-    List 10 characters from Ant-Man comics
+    List 10 characters from Ant-Man comics.
     ```

     > **Note**: If you see "Sorry, the response was filtered by the Responsible AI Service.", try running it again or rephrasing the prompt.